Ericsson/dataplanebook/_sources/glossary.rst.txt

       and an action part, which specifies what should be done to matching packet (e.g., drop or accept).

+   Amdahl's law
+      Amdahl's law gives the theoretical performance gains (in terms of reduced :term:`processing latency`) when multiple processors are used to complete a partly parallel task.

    ATM
       Asynchronous Transfer Mode (ATM) is a type of fixed (wired) telecommunications network, that has largely fallen into disuse.